Blog: Internet Of Things

 Our preferred method

 At this point in time, our preferred method is:

 - A period of black box testing is performed.

 - If, at the end of this period, we do not have access to the device/firmware, we will ask for it (“break glass access”).

 - Grey-box testing continues.

-We have found that this delivers the best results, providing confidence that the device will withstand attack from real-world attackers, allows defence-in-depth practices to be followed, and avoids unnecessary time being wasted on reverse engineering.
+We have found that this delivers the best results, providing confidence that the device will withstand attack from real-world attackers, allows defence-in-depth practices to be followed, and avoids wasting time with reverse engineering.

 Common testing and security misconceptions